Opaax/ProjectCard/README.md

 I start to make this project with cards with the team-building mechanics that Dokkan got.
 However, I wanted to make a 3D project so, you can place your card and the world, and like YuGiOh a 3D object will appear.
-A long time ago Dokkan did release an alpha for an exotic game like clash royal.
+A long time ago Dokkan did release an alpha for an exotic game like clash royal inside Dokkan Battle.

 This project does not have very much to show yet.